joeshaw/envdecode/README.md

 for `envdecode` to work with them.
 An error will be returned if a struct with no exported fields is decoded (including one that contains no `env` tags at all).
+Default values may be provided by appending ",default=value" to the struct tag.
+Required values may be marked by appending ",required" to the struct tag.
+Strict values may be marked by appending ",strict" which will return an error on Decode if there is an error while parsing.

 Then call `envdecode.Decode`: